South Carolina Early Care and Education Career Ladder

-The SC Endeavors Career Ladder is intended for early childhood educators who work directly with children and families.
+The South Carolina Early Care and Education Career Ladder is intended for early childhood educators who work directly with children and families.
 Each professional level is based on formal education, and the steps within each level allow for progression based on education, and additional early childhood credentials or certification.
 Click here to see the career ladder.

 A Career Ladder Level is automatically calculated by completing your professional profile within the SC Endeavors Registry.
 Individuals can use the career ladder to track academic accomplishments and use as a tool to plan for professional growth in the early childhood field.

 What is the Career Ladder?